What is an agent service

-A special component called FSM App defines the business logic of the agent service.
+Some special components called skills implement the FSM App, which defines the business logic of the agent service.
 Thus, each agent in the service has a copy of the FSM App.
 The FSM App is defined through the Open Autonomy framework.

 Agent operators are the entities or individuals that own the infrastructure where the agents run.
 Each operator executes an agent instance and a consensus gadget node.

 The consensus gadget (i.e., the consensus gadget nodes + the consensus gadget network) is the agent service component that enables the agents to maintain the service state and reach consensus on certain important decisions.
 From a technical point of view, the consensus gadget implements a blockchain based on Tendermint.